 - Delivery and return policies.
 Know your rights when it comes to delivery and return policies.

 - Customer service.
-Be sure that customer service contact info is somewhere on the site.
+Make sure the site has customer service contact information.

 - Security.
 To be sure you’re on a secure website, look for the lock or key signs at the bottom of your browser window.